APEC Sydney 2007

 As I was helping teach aspects of the GWOT at university, it was fascinating to observe practical issues involved in protecting national security while preserving law and order, free speech and rights of peaceful assembly.

 Unfortunately, I also saw how all great plans laid by mice and men have holes through which water can flow, and all perimeters can be breached.
-That’s not knocking our security or police effort, and obviously I avoided taking photos (pity though, I could have had FANTASTIC shots of the multitudes of coppers, the cannon, and the views from INSIDE THE CAGE!)
+That’s not knocking our security or police effort, and obviously I avoided taking photos (pity though, I could have had FANTASTIC shots of the multitudes of coppers and the view from INSIDE THE CAGE!)